Yash-Singh1/equation-slides/README.md

 If the `Equationify` button is pressed, then the equation will convert into a usable URL with the equation.
 Instead of typing in the equation and then pressing on the `Equationify` button, you can paste in \`x^2\` and it will automatically convert into a URL.

+### Settings

+To change the settings and options, go `chrome://extensions` and click on `Equation Slides Details > Extension Options`.
+This should open up a settings page similar to the popup page, but instead only for settings.

 ## Development

 **This assumes you have `npm` and `google-chrome` installed**